awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 1. Select **Shutdown with Sysprep** or **Shutdown without Sysprep**\.

 When you are asked to confirm that you want to run Sysprep and shut down the instance, click **Yes**\.
 EC2Launch v2 runs Sysprep\.
 Next, you are logged off the instance, and the instance shuts down\.
-If you check the **Instances** page in the Amazon EC2 console, the instance state changes from `running` to `stopping` to `stopped`\.
+If you check the **Instances** page in the Amazon EC2 console, the instance state changes from `Running` to `Stopping` to `Stopped`\.
 At this point, it's safe to create an AMI from this instance\.

 You can manually invoke the Sysprep tool from the command line using the following command: